RoseauFragile/PortFolio/README.md

 You have to collect to kill monsters thanks to your fireball or gather fruits to increase your score.

 I developped my own version of Lorann during my studies.
 There is 4 kinds of mosnters with differents behaviours.
+It use a MySql Database to store levels, monsters, items etc..

 <p align="center">
 <img src="https://github.com/RoseauFragile/PortFolio/blob/master/Lorann.png" />